Spider333/Cryptocourse/README.md

 - Slides: TBD
  ****
-8. **Security Considerations of Cryptocurrencies from the User Perspective**
+## 8. Security Considerations of Cryptocurrencies from the User Perspective

 - Types of Wallets
 - Cryptocurrency Exchanges and Tools